{{ slot.marker }}

 Should I use TB or TiB?

 Use TB, GB, MB, or PB for decimal drive-label planning.
-Use TiB, GiB, MiB, or PiB when your source numbers already come from binary operating-system or storage-platform reports.
+Use TiB, GiB, MiB, or PiB when the source numbers already come from binary operating-system or storage-platform reports.

 Why does a larger disk not always add more usable capacity?

 Protected RAID groups are sized from the smallest engaged disk in the set.
-The larger disk's extra capacity appears as Mixed-size loss unless the grouping or disk set changes.
+Extra space on larger disks appears as Mixed-size loss unless the disk set or grouping changes.

 Why does the selected layout say it is not buildable?

-The warning text names the failing condition, such as too few active disks after spare allocation, all disks assigned as spares, or RAID 50/60 groups that need more active disks than the plan has.
+The warning names the failing condition, such as too few active disks after spare allocation, every disk assigned as a spare, or RAID 50/60 groups that need more active disks than the plan has.

 Does RAID replace backup?